DearestDreamWish/Wishlist/README.md

 PowerShell for Penetration Testing

-Network Protocols for Security Professionals

 Cyber Forensics
 - Examining Emerging and Hybrid Technologies

-The Rootkit Arsenal: Escape and Evasion in the Dark Corners of the System
+The Rootkit Arsenal: Escape and Evasion in the Dark Corners of the System 2th

 Industrial Network Security
-- Securing Critical Infrastructure Networks for Smart Grid, SCADA, and Other Industrial Control Systems
+- Securing Critical Infrastructure Networks for Smart Grid, SCADA, and Other Industrial Control Systems 3th

 Mastering KVM Virtualization - Second Edition

-Running KVM
-- A Hands-on Guide to the Linux Kernel Virtual Machine

 Hack the Airwaves: Advanced BLE Exploitation Techniques

 Deep Dive The Development of an Exploit (WIN32) af Manu Carus

-Hacking Binary Programs and Exploit Analysis (Chapman & Hall/CRC Cryptography and Network Security Series)

 Ethical Hacking and Countermeasures : Attack Phases by EC-Council 2th edition